-Eleanor has recently retired from teaching Business in high schools after twenty five years and now runs her own crafting business.
+Eleanor retired from teaching Business in high schools after twenty five years, and now runs her own crafting business.
 She and her family moved to Norfolk eighteen years ago so her children could be closer to their grandparents.
 She is passionate about improving mental health support to parents and children, having experienced her own family mental health problems, and after seeing the impact poor mental health had on the students she taught.
 Eleanor is part of Make It Mindful, who are currently involved in running a mental wellbeing project in schools and out of school groups.
 The project is aimed at providing strategies to children and young people, to help them improve their mental health via crafting activities.

 Eleanor lives with her husband and two children, as well as a dog that behaves like a toddler and two disappearing cats.
 She loves reading detective novels, crafting and singing in choirs.

 Elected to the Council in May 2019, Lucy is the representative for the villages in her local Parish, and is based in Happisburg.
 She is the Mental Health Ambassador for the Council, and the Liberal Democrat Group secretary.
 She is also Chair of the Governing Board at Happisburg CofE Primary School and Trustee of the Acorns Stay and Play Group.

 A strong community advocate, Lucy is passionate about improving access to mental health support, and believe that it is essential to listen and work with local residents and service users to secure what is best for them.

 Lucy has lived in North Norfolk with her son since 2011.
 As well as her extensive volunteer work, she is also a photographer – specialising in architectural documentation and abstract art.